tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 ### The last fit

-Finally, let's return to our test data and estimate the model performance we expect to see on new data.
+Finally, let's return to our test data and estimate the model performance we expect to see with new data.
 We can use the function [`last_fit()`](https://tidymodels.github.io/tune/reference/last_fit.html) with our finalized model; this function _fits_ the finalized model on the full training data set and _evaluates_ the finalized model on the testing data.

 ```r